kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 - Delay window still active → the pod is scaled down to its original spec resources; no recommendation is actuated.
 - Delay window elapsed → the pod is scaled down to the VPA recommendation, per normal post-boost behaviour.

+### Interaction with Checkpoints

+`VerticalPodAutoscalerCheckpoint` objects persist the Recommender's learned usage history for each VPA.
+When a VPA is deleted, its checkpoints are garbage-collected on the Recommender's next pass (`--checkpoints-gc-interval`, 10 minutes by default) — so if a VPA is recreated with the same name before that pass, the Recommender restores its history from the checkpoint and `status.recommendation` is immediately repopulated with mature values, rather than starting cold.

+This matters here because a recreated VPA can therefore hold mature recommendations while its delay window is still active, which raises the question of whether the gate should open early in that case.

+Proposed handling: the gate ignores checkpoints entirely.
+A recreated VPA always starts a fresh window anchored to the new object's `CreationTimestamp`, whether its recommendations were restored or rebuilt from scratch.

+Rationale: keeping the gate a pure function of `CreationTimestamp` and the spec value is the core simplicity of this design — making it checkpoint-aware would reintroduce state and turn the field into a confidence signal, which is an explicit [non-goal](#non-goals).
+Users who recreate a VPA and are satisfied with the restored recommendations already have an escape hatch: shorten or remove `initialDelaySeconds` on the new object to open the gate early.

 ### Validation